-The ADXL363 includes a provision for a sample trigger input.
-Figure 45 shows an application diagram for using the INT2 pin as a trigger for synchronized sampling.
+Figure 43 is an application diagram for using the INT2 pin as a trigger for synchronized sampling.
 Acceleration samples are produced every time this trigger is activated.

-To use the sample trigger feature, near the end of the desired start-up routine, set Bit 3 in the FILTER_CTL register; for example, write 0x4B to this register to enable the trigger and configure the accelerometer for $\pm 8~g$ measurement range and 100~Hz~ODR.
-A sample is acquired every time a pulse is transmitted to the sampling trigger input (INT2 pin).
-The pulse is active high, and the sampling trigger input idles in the low state.
+To enable this feature, near the end of the desired start-up routine, set Bit 3 in the FILTER_CTL register; for example, write 0x4B to this register to enable the trigger and configure the accelerometer for ±8 g measurement range and 100 Hz ODR.

-Figure 45.
+Figure 43.
 Using the INT2 Pin to Trigger Synchronized Sampling